Ophthalmic Medical Personnel

 Before official enrollment in OMP Program courses, students must present a personal statement to verify that they can fulfill certain essential functions.
 These include, but are not limited to: Physical Ability, Visual Acuity, Hearing Acuity, Speech/Communication, Critical Thinking, Emotional Stability, Personal Attributes, and Ability to Travel.

 A complete list of essential functions can be obtained from the Program Coordinator.

-Graduates may qualify as candidates to take the Joint Commission on Allied Health Personnel, Ophthalmology National Certification Exam.
+Graduates of the program may qualify to take the Ophthalmology National Certification Exam.

 General Health Sciences Admissions Questions